rsaphala/sample-mcp-server/README.md

 ```

 The server will start on `http://localhost:3000/mcp` by default.
-You can change the port by setting the `PORT` environment variable:

 ```bash
 PORT=8080 npx tsx main.ts